 Stocks and shares are some of the most common and well-known financial instruments on the market today.
-Shares in companies that are known as “publicly traded” are found on established national stock exchanges such as the FTSE (Financial Times Stock Exchange) 100 or FTSE 250 in the UK.
-That’s because these companies have taken the specific decision to sell some or all of their shares to the public, often to raise money through what’s known as an initial public offering (IPO).
-Other stocks are privately traded, which means that they’re owned by their directors or other personnel and are often available to buy only if you’re a private investor, rather than merely a trader.
+Shares in publicly traded companies are found on established national stock exchanges such as the FTSE (Financial Times Stock Exchange) 100 or FTSE 250 in the UK.
+These companies have taken the specific decision to sell some or all of their shares to the public, often to raise money through what’s known as an initial public offering (IPO).
+Other stocks are privately traded, which means that they’re owned by their directors or other personnel and are often available to buy only if you’re a private investor, rather than a stock trader.

-Regardless of the sort of shares, you plan to trade; there are lots of reasons to devise a simple trading strategy that suits both the behaviour of the broader market as well as your own goals.
-Besides thinking about which national stock market you might want to pursue or what triggers cause your preferred market to move, for example, you’ll also need to think about your attitude towards risk and reward and how much you’re willing to invest to get your stock trading career off the ground.
-No matter whether you need to formulate a stock strategy for beginners or you’re a professional looking to re-calibrate your trading strategies for the long term, it’s wise always to be thinking about maximising your tactical chances.
+Regardless of the type of shares you plan to trade, there are lots of reasons to devise a simple trading strategy that suits both the behaviour of the broader market and your own investment goals.
+Besides thinking about which national stock market you might want to invest in, or what triggers cause your preferred market to move, for example, you’ll also need to think about your attitude towards risk and reward and how much you’re willing to invest to get your stock trading career off the ground.
+Whether you need to formulate a stock strategy for beginners, or you’re a professional looking to re-calibrate your trading strategies for the long term, it’s always wise to think about maximising your tactical chances.

 The Practical Side of Trading

-Stocks can be gained in various ways.
+Stocks can be obtained in various ways.
 Company owners, for example, have shares in their firms, but they’re not considered traders.
-Traders are those who buy shares from a stock market with the express intention of speculating on their value – in other words, aiming for their value to rise to a higher level than when it was bought.
+Traders are those who buy shares on the stock markets with the express intention of speculating on their value.
+In other words, they are aiming for the value of their stock to increase to a higher level than when it was bought.
 To begin trading, you’ll usually need to sign up with a broker who can facilitate the purchasing of the shares.
 Finding the best stock broker for your needs is something that often requires a bit of research beforehand, but it’s easy enough to do if you complete a quick stock broker comparison with your aims in mind.
-The broker you choose can have a significant impact on the sort of strategies you can use.
+The broker you choose can have a significant impact on the sort of strategies you can implement.

-If you select a CFD stock broker, for example, you won’t own the stock itself – although this will be linked to the market on which your stock is usually traded, and the experience will be largely the same.
-A CFD stock, though, works on a leveraged basis, which means you can trade on the margins and boost the amount of profit you can earn (or, conversely, make the loss you can incur greater).
-Your decision about how you’d like to trade stocks on a practical level can have a profound impact on your strategic planning – so it’s wise to build this into your trading strategy.
+If you select a CFD stock broker, for example, you won’t own the stock itself, although your investment will be linked to the market on which your stock is usually traded, and the experience will be largely the same.
+A CFD stock, though, works on a leveraged basis, which means you can trade on the margins and boost the amount of profit you can earn (or, of course, make the loss you incur greater).
+Your decision about how you’d like to trade stocks can have a profound impact on your strategic planning – so it’s wise to build this into your trading strategy.

-Compared to many fields, stock market trading is an odd hybrid discipline that often combines both art and science skills.
-It requires both the quantitative data skills of mathematics as well as the instinctive understanding of behaviour and risk that only an analytical mind can provide, and it takes a certain type of person to remove the emotion from big decisions about whether or not to buy or sell.
-If a holding begins to decline in value one day, for example, a less experienced or a more nervous trader may be tempted to sell straight away to cut their losses.
+Compared to many fields, stock market trading is an odd, hybrid discipline that often combines both art and science skills.
+It requires both the quantitative data skills of mathematics as well as an understanding of behaviour and risk that only an analytical mind can provide.
+It takes a certain type of person to remove the emotion from big decisions about whether or not to buy or sell.
+If a holding begins to decline in value one day, for example, a less experienced or more nervous, trader may be tempted to sell straight away to cut their losses.

 - Both analytical and mathematical skills are often required for trading